-Security metrics improve decision making by helping risk management and security teams take a risk-based, outcome-driven approach to assessing and managing their organization's cybersecurity capabilities.
-The same can be said for vendor risk management teams looking to reduce third-party risk.
+Security metrics improve decision-making by helping risk management and security teams take a risk-based, outcome-driven approach to assessing and managing their organization's cybersecurity capabilities.
+The same can be said for Vendor Risk Management teams looking to reduce third-party risk.

-As the number of successful cyber attacks and cybersecurity incidents climb, Chief Information Security Officers (CISOs), senior executives and other security leaders need to be comfortable continuously monitoring and assessing their and their vendors' information security and network security standards.
+Despite the benefits, 58% of organizations aren't adequately measuring the effectiveness of their cybersecurity programs against best practices.
+As the number of successful cyber attacks and cybersecurity incidents climb, Chief Information Security Officers (CISOs), senior executives, and other security leaders must be comfortable continuously monitoring and assessing their and their vendors' information security and network security standards.

-The problem with this approach is that it's subjective, expensive and worst of all, static.
+The problem with this approach is that it's subjective, expensive, and, worst of all, static.
 It doesn't provide a continuous view of how your security program is performing.

 The truth is most board members want to know how your organization compares to its peers, not that you stopped 3,600 malware threats per day.

-Cybersecurity management is an increasingly important topic for board members and C-suite executives who want to ensure their organization is doing all it can to reduce cyber risk, and prevent data breaches and data leaks.
+Cybersecurity management is an increasingly important topic for board members and C-suite executives who want to ensure their organization is doing all it can to reduce cyber risk and prevent data breaches and data leaks.

 With the average cost of a data breach reaching $3.92 million globally, you can see why cybersecurity has become so important.
-Not to mention the risk of corporate espionage, loss of intellectual property, sensitive data exposure (e.g. PII, PHI or psychographic data), reputational damage and the ever growing list of data breach notification laws like GDPR, LGPD, PIPEDA, CCPA, the SHIELD Act, 23 NYCRR 500 and GLBA.
+Not to mention the risk of corporate espionage, loss of intellectual property, sensitive data exposure (e.g., PII, PHI, or psychographic data), reputational damage, and the ever-growing list of data breach notification laws like GDPR, LGPD, PIPEDA, CCPA, the SHIELD Act, 23 NYCRR 500 and GLBA.